WSU has dominated Oregon for the past four years. Can the Cougars keep the win streak alive?

 Whether it has been in Pullman or in Eugene, it has been the Cougars who left celebrating — four straight times, tying WSU’s longest winning streak of the series.
 Oregon has beaten every other Pac-12 team at least once in that span.

-The Ducks (6-1, 4-0 Pac-12) are a two-touchdown favorite to end their losing streak to the Cougars (4-3, 1-3) when they host WSU on Saturday night at Autzen Stadium, and it’s easy to see why with Oregon on a six-game winning streak after a season-opening loss to Auburn.
+The No. 11 Ducks (6-1, 4-0 Pac-12) are a two-touchdown favorite to end their losing streak to the Cougars (4-3, 1-3) when they host WSU on Saturday night at Autzen Stadium, and it’s easy to see why with Oregon on a six-game winning streak after a season-opening loss to Auburn.

 But, looking at the past four seasons, including last year when WSU took a 24-0 halftime lead en route to a 34-20 win after being showcased on ESPN’s “GameDay,” would have to worry Duck backers or at least give them pause.

-“I am not sure (why WSU has had so much recent success against Oregon,) but we’ve played extremely hard against them, and I think we’ve played complete games against them,” said Washington State coach Mike Leach.
+“I am not sure (why WSU has had so much recent success against Oregon), but we’ve played extremely hard against them, and I think we’ve played complete games against them,” said Washington State coach Mike Leach.
 “We do play well against them.
 There has always been funny matchups in sports, but I really don’t know.”

-What is known is that Washington State’s run came after losing eight straight times to the Ducks, their longest winning streak in the series in which they hold a 49-42-7 edge.
+What is known is that Washington State’s run came after losing eight straight times to the Ducks.
+That was Oregon’s longest winning streak in the series in which it holds a 49-42-7 edge.

 WSU seemed to get a huge boost last year from the frenzied crowd at Martin Stadium, and Oregon is double-tough at Oregon, with Leach agreeing with those who contend it is the loudest stadium in the Pac-12.